My last minute journey to Belfast after clearing and adjustment

 Thoughts like ‘what if I did well in my exams and had the opportunity of adjustment?’ and ‘I wonder if Queen's have any spaces left on the degree?’ came into my head – so I looked on their website where I saw accommodation prices, what Belfast life could be like, graduate prospects and more importantly – that they did have spaces on the law course.

-I came across facts such as Belfast having the lowest cost of living in the UK and it being joint 8th in the UK for research intensity; seeing these and more made me hope that I did exceed Liverpool’s conditions, giving me the opportunity to be a student at Queen's.
+I came across facts such as Belfast having the lowest cost of living in the UK and the fact that 99% of Queen's research environment is world-leading or internationally excellent ; seeing these and more made me hope that I did exceed Liverpool’s conditions, giving me the opportunity to be a student at Queen's (REF 2021).

 Results Day - Getting in to Queen's!